Python-GIS-book/site/source/part1/chapter-02/md/05-modules.md

 You can read more about the `plot` plotting function in the [matplotlib pyplot documentation](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.plot.html) [^matplotdocs].
 We will introduce matplotlib in detail in Chapter 3.

 <!-- #region -->
-## Using module functions
+## Checking available functions and modules

-As we see above, the easiest way to use a module is to import it an then use its functions by typing `modulename.functionname()` and providing the necessary arguments.
+As we saw above, the easiest way to use a module is to import it an then use its functions by typing `modulename.functionname()` and providing the necessary arguments.
 Yes, it is that simple.

-However, there are times that you may not know the names of all of the functions in a given module, or which are part of a module.
-You can view the list of functions that are part of a module by using the `dir()` function.
+However, there are times that you may not know the names of all of the functions in a module, or which are part of a given module.
+You can view the list of functions that are part of a module using the `dir()` function.

 ```python
 In [1]: dir(math)